GeorgeA25/EVNT5/README.md

 Card Number- 4242 4242 4242 4242

-cvc- any date can be used aslong as it is a date that is pass the event date you have signed up for.
+card expiry date- any date can be used aslong as it is a date that is pass the event date you have signed up for.

-then the 3 digit number you can pass in is 123 and for the zip code you can pass in 12345.
+cvc number you can use 123

+zip code you can pass in 12345.

 ---